SwedbankPay/developer.swedbankpay.com/payments/mobile-pay/other-features.md

 ## MobilePay transactions

 All MobilePay specific transactions are described below.
-Read more about the general transaction resource [[here>>doc:Main.ecommerce.technical-reference.core-payment-resources.WebHome]].

 ## Authorizations